LADY IN THE PEW

 Keith’s jaw twitched under the bandage.
 “No. She was here.
 I saw her at the service.
 I know what I saw.”

 “I don’t speak her name,” Greeley said, quick now.
 “Not anymore.
 But yes… she was one of mine.
-Her and her husband, Errol.
+Her and her husband, Horace.
 Came every Sunday.
 Before the cancer.”

 He rubbed his temple, skin thin and yellowed like the pages of an old Bible.